ibm-cloud-architecture/governed-ml-ops/README.md

 <br>

 4.b.
 Inspect the respective Project located in Cloud Pak For Data to be used for Model Development.
-  - Each User will create a new project `Airline-MLOps-Dev-User-Name` where User-name is allocated to you (eg. Airline-MLOps-Development-Cluster1-User10).
+  - Each User will create a new Development project `Airline-MLOps-Dev-User-Name` where User-name is allocated to you (eg. Airline-MLOps-Development-Cluster1-User10).
 You will use this project on Cloud Pak for Data to be used during model development phase.
 Go to "Cloud Pak for Data" Home Page, login with your credentials.
   - After logging in, click on `Hamburger` icon on the top left, scroll down to projects tab and click on All Projects.
-Then, click on new project, provide your project name and import the zip file given to you at the time of project creation.
+Then, click on new project, provide your project name and import the `dev` zip file provided to you at the time of project creation.

 <br>